 - 9. Encourage brainstorming

-To filter out unviable (or let’s face it, downright daft) suggestions you could implement a voting system whereby colleagues upvote or comment on others’ suggestions.
-That will enable you as a manager or HR person to check out the popular ideas and ignore those that are obviously nonsensical, such as 54 days paid holiday days a year, or Mondays and Fridays off!
+To filter out unviable (or let’s face it, downright daft) suggestions you could implement a voting system whereby coworker upvote or comment on others’ suggestions.
+That will enable you as a manager or HR person to check out the popular ideas and ignore those that are obviously nonsensical, such as 54 days paid vacation days a year, or Mondays and Fridays off!
 (Although to be fair, these actually might get a few votes...)

 Another bonus is that this can provide you with valuable feedback and genuinely useful ideas to implement.